xchwarze/flipperzero-firmware-wPlugins/picopass/.catalog/README.md

 # NR-MAC Attack

 Due to the nature of how secure mode picopass works, it is possible to emulate some public fields from a card and capture the reader's response, which can be used to authenticate.
-Two of the pieces involved in this are the `NR` and `MAC`.
+Two of the pieces involved in this are the 'NR' and 'MAC'.
 This allows you to get a dump of the card, except for the key, even if you don't know the key.
 For picopass in non-HID systems this can allow you to see what the data looks like.
 For iClass SE the data (SIO) is encrypted, but a friend with a HID SAM can decrypt it.

 *These instructions are intended to be performed all at the same time.
 If you use the card with the reader between Card Part 1 and Card Part 2, then Card Part 2 will fail.*